UCI-GDIM31/class-activities-jimmyj3-spec/README.md

 2. The _bounce is an integer because the amount of ball bouncing cannot be used as a float, string, or bool.
 3. Some of the errors are missing a semicolon, and some of them are missing "f" behind the float.

+### W3
+Table 1: The input will be players who hit the beat, and the output will be the feedback music after hitting.
+I would like to set the input(player's hit) to be a boolean value, and the initial value is false.
+It changes to true whenever it gets hit, and the corresponding beat can play as output.
+After this process, the value of it will always default to false.

+MonoBehaviour coding activity: the relationship between classes and components is more likely a show.
+The classes describe what components can do and how component play their role as being set.
+Method and member variable can be considered as a food bowl.
+The member variables are different sides, meat, and rice in the bowl.
+The method is calling each side and adding them together, and produces a finished bowl.

+The ball becomes brighter every time it collides.
+When it collides, the function will be called and update the color of the ball.
+And the scene will show the updated color.

 ## Open-Source Assets
 ### W1